Complete guide to getting married in Thailand

 The affirmation to marry is a document that ensures that you are free to marry and are not currently married to another person.
 This helps ensure that your marriage is legal in both Thailand and your home country.
 In order to obtain a validated affirmation to marry, you will be required to make an appointment at your embassy.
 The affirmation to marry can often be completed before visiting the embassy.
 You can download this from the gov.co.uk website and complete it before you visit the embassy.

 Once you have your affirmation to marry, you will need to have this translated into Thai.
 There are lots of places that will do this for you for a small fee.
 Be patient with this as it can take up to 4 days to have this translated, although this is usually sooner.
-Once this is done you will need to take the translated document to the British consular office for authentication.
+Once this is done you will need to take the translated document to the Ministry of Foreign affairs office for authentication.
 Thai registrar’s will not accept this unless it has been done in this way.
 Once you have this you will be able to register the marriage.
 Once you have these bits sorted you will be free to plan your actual wedding.
 You can read in more detail about my experice of obtain my affirmation to marry by clicking here.

 As Thailand is mainly a buddhist society, it would be highly likely that your partner will want a buddhist wedding.
 So what does this mean for you?
 How do you chose you ceremony type or can you have a western style ceremony?
 How much will it cost?
 Let take a look starting with a planning a budget.